Federal Battery Rebate Far North Coast NSW & South East QLD

-The election results are in — and with Labor re-elected, the Cheaper Home Batteries Program is officially going ahead.
+The Cheaper Home Batteries Program is officially underway!

-If you’ve been holding off, now’s the time to act.
-The rebates are now substantial – helping households, small businesses, and community groups take greater control of their energy use and reduce ongoing power costs.
+The rebates are substantial, helping households, small businesses, and community groups take control of their energy use and reduce ongoing power costs.

 Name(Required)